dekuNukem/joyAnalog/README.md

 ![Alt text](http://i.imgur.com/T9A3ygh.png)

-I wrote a simple library for MAX5723/MAX5724/MAX5725, and a test program is included that puts a counter value to DAC channel 0 and 1.
+I wrote a simple library for MAX5723/MAX5724/MAX5725 and a test program is included that puts a counter value to DAC channel 0 and 1.

+More to come as I continue to add to the code.